Minor in Anthropology

 Advising milestones for the minor include the following:

 - In the quarter in which the minor is declared, the student must meet with his or her assigned adviser, create a rigorous course of study based on topical breadth, and obtain adviser approval for the checklist.

 - Any revisions to the initial checklist must be approved by the faculty adviser.

-- An updated minor checklist and planning form must be submitted to the undergraduate student services specialist before the student graduates.
+- An updated minor checklist and planning form must be submitted to the undergraduate student program coordinator before the student graduates.